CAIDA/catalog-data/sources/solution/how_to_parse_cymru_bogon_data/README.md

 ### What is a Bogon IP Address?
 - Bogon addresses have not been allocated by IANA or any of the RIRs
 - These addresses congregate to make up what is known as "bogus space"
+- This space includes reserved space
+- Make sure to download the latest bogon file, because the ranges are subject to change

+### What is pyasn?
+- pyasn is a package that allows for very quick lookups of addresses
+- We've made a temporary file that allows us to quickly look up whether an IP address is within a bogon prefix